 Absolutely.
 Your safety and the safety of our staff is our highest priority, and we have implemented a number of practices to ensure you can get the high-quality care you need.

-- In the hospital and in our clinics, we have dedicated spaces for treating coronavirus cases that are separate from the general patient population.
+- We have dedicated spaces for treating coronavirus cases that are separate from the general patient population.

 - Staff, patients and visitors are required to participate in universal masking to help prevent the spread of COVID-19.